Classification: Kinase Inhibitor

-Ibrutinib comes in a capsule form that is typically taken once a day, at approximately the same time, with or without food.
-Swallow the capsule whole with water; do not open, crush or chew them.
+Ibrutinib comes in a capsule or tablet form.
+It can be taken with or without food.
+Swallow the tablets or capsules whole with water; do not open, crush or chew them.
 If you miss a dose, take it as soon as you remember that day.
 However, if it is the next day, just take that day's dose at the scheduled time, do not take more than one dose to make up for a missed dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, and Seville oranges (often used in marmalade), St. John's Wort, several cardiac medications and many anti-fungal and antibiotic medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.